DataTech-OS/CartPole-A2C/README.md

-Implementation of the Actor-Critic algorithm using tensorflow 2.2.0
+Implementation of the "Actor-Critic" reinforcement learning algorithm using tensorflow 2.2.0